 - the advisory panel when they are reviewing their PGY1 progress, or

-All or part of PGY2 requirements may be completed in Australia, UK or Ireland subject to one of the following:
+All or part of PGY2 requirements may be completed in Australia, UK or Ireland – subject to one of the following conditions:

-- Australia – a prevocational training position under the supervision of a specialist vocationally-registered doctor in a position approved for prevocational training.
+- Within Australia – a prevocational training position under the supervision of a vocationally (specialist) registered doctor in a position approved for prevocational medical training.

-- UK – a position in an approved practice setting that has been recognised by the General Medical Council (GMC) for prevocational training.
+- Within the UK – a position in an approved practice setting that has been recognised by the General Medical Council (GMC) for prevocational medical training in the UK.

-- Ireland – a supervised position approved by Irish Medical Council (IMC) for prevocational training.
+- Within Ireland – a supervised position approved by Irish Medical Council (IMC) for prevocational medical training.

-An intern who wishes to practise overseas outside of these criteria must submit an individual application for approval to Council prior to going overseas.
-These are considered on a case-by-case basis.
+An intern who wishes to practise overseas outside of the above specified criteria must submit an individual application for approval to Council before going overseas.

-While practising overseas, interns need to continue to maintain their record of learning in their ePort and work towards the goals in their PDP.
-This will include uploading completed supervision reports for time practised overseas.
-This is similar to UK graduates completing Foundation Year 2 while practising in New Zealand.
+While practising overseas, interns need to continue to maintain their record of learning in ePort and work towards the goals in their PDP.
+This includes uploading completed supervision reports.

 On an intern’s return, before a recommendation and application can be made to remove the endorsement on their practising certificate, a review of supervision reports from the time spent overseas and the intern’s overall progress in their ePort is required.